joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ## Lesson

 In the computer's world, the only thing that exist is a sequence of bits: `1`s and `0`s.
 In javascript, these bits are separated  into things called values.
 Each value has a `type`, that determines its role in a program.
-The basic types of values in javascript are: number, string, boolean, object, function, and undefined.
+The basic types of values in javascript are: `number`, `string`, `boolean`, `object`, `function`, and `undefined`.
 The easiest way to create a value is to <b>literally</b> write its name.

 ### <b> Numbers </b>